Camble/LiveryLink/README.md

 - When another player shares a livery with the server, your client will download and install it automatically.

+## Requirements

+- [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.15-windows-x64-installer) is required to run Livery Link.
+You will be prompted to install it if you don't already have it.

 ## Installation

 1. Extract all contents into the folder of your choice.